+In this guide, we will share about Firefox Beta, Nightly, Developer & Aurora editions.
 At the initial stage of the internet, the onus of software testing used to be on the company.
-However as things advanced, the internet became more mainstream, more accessible, and more people wanted to shape the future of the software they used in their daily life.
-Mozilla follows the same pattern, and they push out different versions of Firefox.
-These versions are different from consumer version.
+However, as things advanced, the internet became more mainstream, more accessible, and more people wanted to shape the future of the software they used in their daily life.
+Mozilla follows the same pattern, pushing out different versions of Firefox.
+These versions are different from the consumer version.
 They are mostly available to find bugs and improve the Firefox Browser.
-In this guide, we will share about Firefox Beta, Nightly, Developer & Aurora edition.

 Firefox Beta, Nightly, Developer & Aurora editions